Eight Harmful Myths About Smoking Tobacco

-7. “If the damage is already done… why quit?“
+7. The damage is already done so, why quit?

-It is never too late to quit tobacco, even if someone’s been smoking several cigarettes a day for many years.
+It’s never too late to quit smoking tobacco even if you’ve been smoking several cigarettes a day for many years.
 Anyone with the willpower to do so can benefit from a series of positive changes such as:

-- The risk of cancer and lung diseases decreases.
+- The risk of cancer and lung diseases decreases

-- Circulatory health improves.
+- Circulatory health improves

-- The heart starts to work better.
+- The heart starts to work better

-- Blood pressure is re-established.
+- Blood pressure is re-established

-- The skin starts to recover its health.
+- The skin starts to recover its health

 Smokers repeat this phrase to justify their addiction.
-However… would you be willing to live with the effects of a chronic disease?
+However… would you be willing to live with the effects of chronic disease?

 Do you smoke or have you thought about smoking?
-If so, and if these beliefs have crossed your mind, it is worth avoiding it as much as possible so that your quality of life does not reduce over time.
+If so, and if these dangerous myths about tobacco have crossed your mind, it is worth avoiding it as much as possible so that your quality of life does not reduce over time.It might interest you...